AdrianMastronardi/agentic-ai-bibliography/bibliography/3-evaluation-and-benchmarks.md

----
-layout: default
-title: "3.
-Evaluation and Benchmarks"
+# 3. Evaluation and Benchmarks
----

 Designing agentic systems is only half the challenge—understanding how to evaluate them is just as critical.
 Agents are not static models: they act,